djones2085/meal-prep-coordinator/README.md

 - [ ] [Future]PWA capabilities
 - [ ] [Future]Notifications (FCM)
 - [ ] [Future]UI/UX polish
-    - [ ] Address top bar layout issues on small screens
+    - [x] Address top bar layout issues on small screens
 - [ ] UI Technology Consideration: Abstract UI and explore Tailwind CSS as an alternative/addition to MUI
 - [ ] [Future]Pagination for user list in admin user management.
 To handle a lot of users.
 - [ ] Automated testing

 ### Backend Services 🟨
 - [x] Basic Cloud Functions
-- [x] Order aggregation - *Cloud Functions `_performAggregation` and `_recalculateCycleTotalsAndIngredients` refactored for new shopping list generation logic and to ensure recalculation only affects counts, not the finalized shopping list. **TODO Next Session: Thoroughly test this new Cloud Function logic.** *
+- [x] Order aggregation - *Cloud Functions `_performAggregation` and `_recalculateCycleTotalsAndIngredients` handle aggregation. `_performAggregation` is triggered automatically when a cycle's status changes to `ordering_closed` (if not already aggregated) and also by a scheduled job. `_recalculateCycleTotalsAndIngredients` updates counts when orders are written.*
 - [x] Real-time updates
 - [ ] Cloud Function: Update recipe stats (lastPreparedDate, timesPrepared) on meal cycle completion
 - [ ] [Future]AI Services integration